This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 The International Arbitration Law eliminates these restrictions and includes no reference to the local Code of Civil Procedures, so this obstacle has been removed.
 The new framework provides a fertile ground in which to grow a modern arbitration practice in Costa Rica.

 Legal framework and jurisprudence

 As a civil law country, the Costa Rican legal framework follows a hierarchy that gives weight to rules depending on the legal instrument where they are found.
 Thus, constitutional norms are the highest ranked, followed by international treaties and domestic legislation, in that order.
-Decrees and regulations implement laws, but this chapter does not deal with them.
+Decrees and regulations implement laws, but this article does not deal with them.

 Constitutional right to arbitration in Costa Rica

 It is a constitutional right enshrined in article 43 of the Constitution of Costa Rica that all persons have the right to solve their economic disputes through arbitration.
 Law 7727 provides that ‘public persons', including the state, may submit their disputes to arbitration.5 The First Chamber has confirmed this numerous times.
 The capacity of the state and its entities to consent to arbitration therefore cannot be questioned, at least as a matter of principle.